Pleiades-Spiri/spiri_go/README.md

 SpiriGo is currently in very early stages of development.
 We have some features planned for later:

-- Trajectory planning for goals
+- Setpoints
-- SLAM
+- Trajectory planning
-- Depth mapping
+- Motion premitives

 But for now it provides some basic convenience methods for `mavros` use.